-Students will demonstrate competence in the use of rational numbers in simplifying expressions, graphing equations and inequalities, solving equations, and inequalities, solving percent, mixture, and motion problems, operations on polynomials.
-Graphing calculators will be utilized.
+Students will demonstrate competence in simplifying rational expressions, graphing linear functions in the coordinate plane, graphing linear equations using slope, x and y intercepts, use of the midpoint and distance formulas, and solving second-order systems of equations and inequalities.

+Technology will be utilized.

 Algebra credit is not received for this segment alone, it is a math credit